FrancesReagan/recipe-discovery-app/README.md

  -Searching for Recipes: use the search bar in the navigation bar; type a recipe name or ingredient; press enter to see search results.

- -Managing Favorites: click on the "`🤍`" heart icon on any recipe to add to the favorites; click on the "`❤️`" red heart to remove from favorites; visit the "favorites" page to see all the saved recipes you love;
+ -Managing Favorites: click on the "`🤍`" white heart icon on any recipe to add to the favorites; click on the "`❤️`" red heart to remove from favorites; visit the "favorites" page to see all the saved recipes you love;
     favorites are automatically saved and persist between browser sessions.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------